buddyfavors/autorenter-nodeexpress-api/README.md

 -   You must enable VT-X or AMD-v in your BIOS for Docker Toolbar to work.

--   As a workaround for current limitations Docker Toolbar for Windows, you must clone this project into your user directory so that it has the following
+-   As a workaround for current limitations in Docker Toolbox for Windows, you must clone this project into your user directory so that it has the following
     path: `/Users/<username>/autorenter_nodeexpress_api`